portworx/px-docs/cli-reference.md

 Note: All cloudsnap backup/Restores can be monitored through CloudSnap status command which is described in following sections

 #### pxctl cloudsnap status
-Check the status of cloudsnap operations
+`pxctl cloudsnap status` can be used to check the status of cloudsnap operations
 ```
 sudo /opt/pwx/bin/pxctl cloudsnap status
 SOURCEVOLUME		STATE		BYTES-PROCESSED	TIME-ELAPSED		COMPLETED			          ERROR